Low French voter turnout signals no blank cheque for Macron reforms

-AMIENS, France On a school gate in the French city of Amiens, a hand-written note details the results of last weekend's parliamentary elections.
+AMIENS, France (Reuters) - On a school gate in the French city of Amiens, a hand-written note details the results of last weekend's parliamentary elections.
 The winner, by far, was abstention.

 Barely a third of the 1,803 registered voters in the working class neighbourhood of Saint-Maurice bothered to cast a ballot at the school, which doubles up as a polling station.